What if together we could solve humanity’s greatest challenges…

 Shaping meaning across two editions

-Barker Langham worked alongside the curatorial and creative leads to shape the overarching narrative of each edition, collaborating on the curatorial plan and interpretive structure.
-Our role involved working alongside the Diriyah Biennale Foundation to ensure curatorial clarity, spatial coherence, and conceptual depth – creating exhibitions that invited contemplation, connection, and dialogue.
+Barker Langham supported the curatorial and creative teams, contributing to the overarching narrative of each edition, collaborating on the curatorial plan and interpretive structure.
+Our role involved ensuring curatorial clarity, spatial coherence, and conceptual depth – ultimately supporting the Diriyah Biennale Foundation to create exhibitions that invited contemplation, connection, and dialogue.

 Voices: